ajant/SimpleArrayLibrary/README.md

 ```
 getColumns
 ------------------------------
+Retrieves values of required columns out of the multi-dimensional array.

 First parameter must be array of arrays (matrix) otherwise it makes no sense to search for columns & exception is thrown.

 Second parameter must be an array of elements that could be used as array indexes, otherwise exception is thrown.